shelltar/acc/README.md

 # This is a list of comma or space-separated patterns matching Android package names.
 # When a matched app is running in the foreground, acc daemon enables idle mode.
 # e.g., acc -s ia=maps,pubg,codm,pokemon

-# idle_threshold (it) #
-#
-# Type: Integer (milliamps)
-# Default: 40
-#
-# Current threshold (absolute value) in milliamps to consider _status=Idle (only relevant if batt_status_workaround=true).
-# Don't change, unless you really understand what you're doing.
-# This setting exists because some switches that support idle mode take too long to respond.
-# While using those, current tends to hover around 40 mA for several seconds, before it drops to 0 +/- 10 mA.

 # lang (l) #